vflame6/vflame6.github.io/_tabs/about me.md

 My name is Max.
 I am a student of the SPbSUT, Russia🇷🇺.

-I'm interested in penetration testing and studying for that job role👨‍💻.
+I'm a junior penetration tester👨‍💻.
+My goal is to become better in pentesting.
 In my free time I play CTFs, studying on tryhackme.com or doing labs on HackTheBox.
 I'm also interested in Java programming.

 I hope you will enjoy this blog!
 Let's become better together :)